 38. Transurethral (Foley Catheter) and Suprapubic Urinary Bladder Catheterization

 Appendix Answers to Review Questions

-Marios Loukas, MD, PhD, Professor of Anatomical Sciences, Dean of Basic Sciences, School of Medicine, St George's University, Grenada, West Indies, R. Shane Tubbs, MS, PA-C, PhD, Professor and Chief Scientific Officer, Seattle Science Foundation, Seattle, Washington; Professor, Department of Anatomical Sciences, St. George's University, Grenada, West Indies and Joseph Feldman, MD, FACEP, Chairman, Emergency Services, Emergency & Trauma Center, Hackensack University Medical Center, Hackensack, New Jersey
+Marios Loukas, MD, PhD, Dean and Professor Anatomy, St. George's University School of Medicine, Grenada, West Indies, R. Shane Tubbs, Professor, Chief Scientific Officer, and Vice President, Seattle Science Foundation, Seattle, Washington, USA and Joseph Feldman, MD, FACEP, Chairman, Emergency Services, Emergency & Trauma Center, Hackensack University Medical Center, Hackensack, New Jersey